-- a) The variance has reduced from Period 6 to £0.806m.
+- a) The variance is unchanged from Period 2.
 As part of the management of the Council's overall 2016/17 underlying overspend for adult social services, one-off funding of £2m has been used in 2017/18 to temporarily manage part of the variance between the previous budget and the NorseCare contract price.
-Despite on-going reductions in the real-terms contract costs (including NorseCare forgoing the inflationary increase for this year that the contract entitles it to) there remains a variation between the approved budget and the contract price - b) Savings targets set in the council's prior-year budgets were not able to be achieved within the 2017-18 contract price - this is mainly because of the 'legacy' costs that NorseCare carries in respect of staff terms and conditions and property maintenance - c) The reduction in the variance reflects work to maximise and reshape the contract and to ensure that income that relates to Norsecare block beds is reflected against the contract spend d) The service is working closely with Independence Matters to reshape the contract and service model to enable long term savings to be delivered.
+Despite on-going reductions in the real-terms contract costs (including NorseCare forgoing the inflationary increase for this year that the contract entitles it to) there remains a variation between the approved budget and the contract price - Savings targets set in the council's prior-year budgets were not able to be achieved within the 2017-18 contract price - this is mainly because of the 'legacy' costs that NorseCare carries in respect of staff terms and conditions and property maintenance - Work continues to reduce NorseCare costs and increase its income from contracts with third parties.
+This should result in delivery of a contract that is more closely aligned to market prices d) The service is working closely with Independence Matters to reshape the contract and service model to enable long term savings to be delivered.
 Savings related to the review of day services will not be fully delivered in 2017-18 and other one-off efficiencies have been implemented to reduce the shortfall